Case study: joint personal injury claim after accident on building site

 In the accident, AL suffered an undisplaced fracture to his sternum and bilateral ankle fractures which required surgery and pins.

 MD sustained a burst fracture to his lumbar spine which required intensive treatment and surgery.
 He also had a temporary loss of sensation and weakness in his legs, which returned after a few weeks.
-He required seven months off of work.
+He needed seven months off of work.

 Starting the workplace injury claim